diptobiswasanime4/Notes/Digital Electronics/Sequential Circuit.md

 In sequential circuits, the present output depends on the present input as well as past outputs.

+Example - Counter

 In [[Combinational Circuit|combinational circuits]] the present output depends only on the present input.

 So in sequential circuits, we need a memory to store the past outputs to be used as feedback along with the inputs.
+The memory is stored in [[Flip-Flop|Flip-Flops]]
 # Related Notes

 1. [[Digital Electronics]]